 The aim will always be to help you to maintain or regain as much independence as possible.

 - carry out domestic duties, other than where hygiene is an issue

 - help with medication that has not been prescribed or has been taken out of the original packaging.

 While you are in hospital a nurse will speak to you about preparing to leave and your situation at home.

-Depending on your needs and what support you have, the nurse may then ask an assessor from Adults' Health and Care department to speak to you.
+You may be feeling confident about returning home.
+But if you, or the nursing team, feel that you may need some support to return home, the nurse may ask an assessor from Adults' Health and Care department to speak to you.
 With your consent, they can carry out an assessment to help you identify your care needs and to see if you can get any help from the department.